Quantum homomorphic encryption for circuits of low $T$-gate complexity: Correctness of the -gate Gadget

 \section{Correctness of the $\tgate$-gate Gadget}

-We give below a step-by-step proof of the correctness of the \tgate-gate protocol from Figure~\ref{fig:T-gate-EPR}.
+We give below a step-by-step proof of the correctness of the \tgate-gate protocol\iftoggle{crypto}{s}{ from Fig.~\ref{fig:T-gate-EPR}}.
 The basic building block is the circuit identity for an \xgate-teleportation from~\cite{ZLC00}, which we re-derive here.
 Also of relevance to this work are the techniques developed by Childs, Leung, and Nielsen~\cite{CLN05} to manipulate circuits that produce an output that is correct \emph{up to known Pauli corrections}.

-We will make use of the following identities which all hold up to an irrelevant global phase: $ \xgate \zgate = \zgate \xgate$, $\pgate \zgate = \zgate \pgate$, $\pgate \xgate = \xgate \zgate \pgate$, $\rgate \zgate = \zgate \rgate$, $\rgate \xgate = \xgate \zgate \pgate \rgate$, $\pgate^2 = \zgate$ and $\pgate^{a\oplus b} = \zgate^{a\cdot b} \pgate^{a + b}$ (for $a, b \in \{0,1\}$).
+We will make use of the following identities which all hold up to an irrelevant global phase: $ \xgate \zgate = \zgate \xgate$, $\pgate \zgate = \zgate \pgate$, $\pgate \xgate = \xgate \zgate \pgate$, $\tgate \zgate = \zgate \tgate$, $\tgate \xgate = \xgate \zgate \pgate \tgate$, $\pgate^2 = \zgate$ and $\pgate^{a\oplus b} = \zgate^{a\cdot b} \pgate^{a + b}$ (for $a, b \in \{0,1\}$).